Opencast-Moodle/moodle-block_opencast/README.md

 Steps to upload a video:

 1. Clicking on "Add video" leads to an upload form.
-2. Here the teacher can upload a video file to moodle:
+2. Here the teacher can upload a video file to moodle:</br>
 <img src="https://user-images.githubusercontent.com/9437254/32501009-2996085e-c3d7-11e7-9d4e-c957ba28d467.png" width="250"></br>
-3. Saving the form creates an upload job, which is registered to the Upload Job Queue.
+3. Saving the form creates an upload job, which is registered to the Upload Job Queue.</br>
 <img src="https://user-images.githubusercontent.com/9437254/32501133-7da4fd56-c3d7-11e7-9c1f-fe242345e2c7.png" width="500"></br>
 4. The processing of a video is done during a cron job and contain the following steps:
     1. A new series is created in opencast with the name which was set in the settings, if it is not yet created.